Stability and Sensitivity Analysis of Relative Temporal-Difference Learning: Extended Version: Introduction

-in which $\Sigma_\Delta$ is the covariance of the additive noise.
+Theory for additive white noise models is contained in \cite{poljud92} where it is shown that the resulting asymptotic covariance has the form \eqref{e:SigmaPRopt} in which $\Sigma_\Delta$ is the covariance of the additive noise.
 It is known that the matrix $ \SigmaTheta^* $ is minimal in the matricial sense.
 In the recent work \cite{borchedevkonmey25} it is shown that the same conclusions hold for general SA recursions with Markovian disturbance, with an alternative definition of the disturbance covariance:

 where $R_\Delta(k)$ is the autocorrelation sequence for the zero mean sequence $\{ f(\theta^*, \Phi_{n}) : n\in\intgr \}$ with $\bfPhi$ a stationary realization of the Markov chain.

 \notes{I don't think this is needed -- Phi has been with us in nearly every paragraph: \\ associated with the stochastic approximation recursion \eqref{e:SA}.}